Wendy Capewell - Specialising in Anxiety, Stress, Relationships, Trauma.

-The symptoms of generalised anxiety and stress can feel really debilitating, especially if they result in panic or anxiety attacks.
-Counselling can be a very effective way of helping you overcome them.
+The symptoms of anxiety and stress can feel really debilitating, especially if they result in panic or anxiety attacks.
+So it's really important to feel more in control of those feelings as much as possible.
+Talking to a professional like myself can be a very effective way of helping you overcome them.
+Especially as I can offer tools and techniques that can really make a difference.

 Symptoms may include